42seeds/0/0/hsari.md

 App armor is an security system, proactively protects the operating system and applications from external or internal threats.

 <font color="#ffff00"><b>SELinux</b></font>
+Is a security architecture for Linux systems that allows administrators to have more control over who can access the system.